Galleries

 Saybrook Art Gallery

-The gallery, located in the common room and adjacent hallway of Saybrook, is right next to the Underbrook and the buttery.
+The gallery, located in the Common Room and adjacent hallway of Saybrook is right next to the Underbrook and the Buttery.
 The gallery has picture rails and hanging accessories available.

-Contact the Saybrook College Office for availability and to reserve the art gallery.
+Contact the Saybrook College Office for availability and to reserve the Art Gallery.

 Timothy Dwight Art Gallery

-Trumbull Art Gallery
+Trumbull Art GalleryTrumbull Art Gallery

 The Trumbull Art Gallery, located next to Nick Chapel Theater in the basement of Trumbull College, is 18’ x 26’.